Please note: We are not currently accepting applications for professionals to join the RIBA ADR Panels at this stage.

 Mediation allows the parties the freedom to explore ways of settling the dispute with the assistance of an impartial and independent person (the mediator).
 It is essentially a process in which the mediator assists in negotiations between the parties to arrive at a settlement.

-The RIBA Fixed-fee Mediation Scheme is offered as an alternative to the established form of mediation, as well as other dispute resolution procedures.
+RIBA's Fixed-fee Mediation Scheme is offered as an alternative to the established form of mediation, as well as other dispute resolution procedures.

 The Fixed-fee Mediation Scheme is suited to disputes (generally of a relatively low financial value) where the matter can reasonably be expected to be resolved in a relatively short timescale.
 It is only suitable where the parties have a genuine wish to settle.
-Mediators are selected from those listed by the RIBA for appointment under the Scheme.
+Mediators are selected from those listed by RIBA for appointment under the Scheme.

 Further information

-For further information on the RIBA Mediation Scheme and for an application form for the appointment of a mediator, please see the available resources at the bottom of the page.
+For further information on RIBA Mediation Scheme and for an application form for the appointment of a mediator, please see the available resources at the bottom of the page.

 Third Party Opinion